Knowledge Base / Legal & NFA

 - Individual: simpler, faster, only you can possess the suppressor

-- NFA Trust: allows multiple trustees to legally possess the suppressor, useful for family members or range partners, no CLEO notification required
+- NFA Trust: allows multiple trustees to legally possess the suppressor, useful for family members or range partners.
+CLEO notification is required for all NFA applications (trusts and individuals) since ATF Rule 41F (July 2016).
+Each responsible person on the trust must submit fingerprints and photos

 - Single-shot trust (SilencerShop): easiest option, $25, add trustees later